opsmill/infrahub/docs/guides/artifact.md

 ---
 # Creating an artifact in Infrahub

-The goal of this guide is to define an artifact for a Jinja rendered File (RFile) or Python transform in Infrahub.
+The goal of this guide is to define an artifact for a Jinja rendered Transform or Python transform in Infrahub.
 We will be using the following steps.

 1. Creating a group
 2. Adding members to the group